antmicro/bluetooth-dijkstra-pathfinder/README.md

 #### Running tests with Robot testing framework

 For now, there are few tests that can be performed on the application.
-Test should be run with Renode's test.sh script.
+Test should be run with Renode's renode-test script.

 ##### Packet propagation time test
 This test will measure time between packet being sent and arriving to the